 }

-Why this matters: the CommandScheduler runs each loop (the default TimedRobot period is 20ms / 50Hz) and, each loop, first runs every registered subsystem's periodic() method, then polls triggers, schedules any newly-triggered commands, runs already-scheduled commands, and removes any that have finished.
+Why this matters: the CommandScheduler runs each loop (the default TimedRobot period is 20ms / 50Hz) and, each loop, polls triggers, schedules new commands, runs scheduled commands, removes finished ones, then runs subsystem periodic() methods.
 The single most common command-based bug is forgetting CommandScheduler.getInstance().run() in robotPeriodic() — without it, nothing happens and the robot looks dead even though code is deployed.
 The setDefaultCommand pattern guarantees the drivetrain always has something to do when no other command requires it.

 Key takeaways